Jaycuppp/CA_Emloyee_Paycheck_Calculator/README.md

-Simple 💰 Payroll Tracking Tool for an HR System
+A Simple Human Resource Helper Program with a tool for tracking Employee Payroll 💰